denodell/denodell.com/src/content/blog/try-a-week-on-call.md

 ---
 title: "Want to Be a Better Frontend Engineer?
 Try a Week On-Call"
 description: "You’re going to hate me for saying this, but I actually like being on-call.
 Honestly!
 It’s taught me more about frontend quality than any bug tracker ever did."
-shortDescription: "It taught me more about frontend quality than any bug tracker ever did."
+shortDescription: "I actually like being on-call!
+It’s taught me more about frontend quality than any bug tracker ever did."
 date: 2025-06-04T13:00:00Z
 author: "Den Odell"
 readingTime: "3 min"